11 Powerful Fermented Indian Foods for Gut Health (2025 Guide)

 FAQ – Fermented Indian Foods for Gut Health

-What is the best time to eat fermented rice ?
+4. What’s the best time to consume fermented foods?